Composability is currently an Early Access Feature in Alpha status.

 participant3.transfer.in(Painter, paintOfferTransferId, iouAlias)

-Between the transfer-out and the transfer-in, the contract does not reside on any domain and cannot be used by commands.
+Between the transfer-out and the transfer-in, the contract does not reside on any sync domain and cannot be used by commands.
 We say that the contract is in transit.

 Accepting the paint offer